Watts-Energy/Watts.Azure/README.md

 - Application client id
 - Application client secret

-See the section [**Application client id / client secret**](#application-client-id-/-client-secret) for an explanation of how to obtain the client id.
+See the section [**Application client id and client secret**](#application-client-id-and-client-secret) for an explanation of how to obtain the client id.

 **IMPORTANT NOTE**
 To communicate with Azure Data Lake Store you will need to give the application you're using to authenticate against it access to the data store (The app registration whose clientid/secret you've specified above).